spinnaker/spinnaker.github.io/setup/security/authentication/ldap/index.md

 hal config security authn ldap enable
 ```

-You can also use `user-search-base` (optional) and `user-search-filter` if the simpler
+You can also use `--user-search-base` (optional) and `--user-search-filter` if the simpler
-`user-dn-pattern` does not match what your organization uses for `userDn`s.
+`--user-dn-pattern` does not match what your organization uses for `userDn`.
 We don't explore this
 use case here, but you can read up more on LDAP search filters
 [here](https://confluence.atlassian.com/kb/how-to-write-ldap-search-filters-792496933.html){:target="\_blank"}.

 ## Active Directory

-1. It is recommend to NOT use the userDnPattern for AD.
-Per an issue ticket: “userDnPattern should remain unset -
+1. It is recommend to NOT use the `--user-dn-pattern` argument for AD.
+Per an issue ticket: “userDnPattern should
-AD groups store user DNs in the memberOf attribute; finding DNs from sAMAccountNames is easily doable
+remain unset - AD groups store user DNs in the memberOf attribute; finding DNs from sAMAccountNames is easily doable
 but not with a simple, single-level pattern.
 The DN contains the the CN, and that can’t really be constructed
 without sub searches. userSearchFilter takes precedence if there’s no user-dn-pattern set.”